Roger Akelius: Real estate

 In 1994, Roger Akelius founded Akelius Residential Property AB.
 The first property purchases were made in Gothenburg, Helsingborg and Trollhättan.

-In 2017, Akelius Residential Property AB was named Sweden's second largest property owner with a value of SEK 66 billion, 500 employees and over 50,000 rental apartments in Sweden, Germany, the USA, Canada, England and France.
-The company owns properties in Berlin, London, Paris, Stockholm, Toronto and New York.
+In 2017, Akelius Residential Property AB was named Sweden's second largest property owner with a value of SEK 66 billion, 500 employees and over 50,000 rental apartments in Sweden, Germany, the US, Canada, England, and France.
+Today, the company owns properties in nine metropolitan cities in Europe and North America.
 The company's business concept is to buy, renovate, and manage residential properties internationally.

 In 2020, the United Nations Human Rights Council accused the company for abusing human rights, leaving tenants in unsafe construction sites without access to running water or heating for months.
-Akelius rejected the findings, stating that the United Nations favored "Cuba politics".
+Akelius rejected the findings, with CEO Ralf Spann stating that the company had never "force(d) any tenant from their apartment" and referred to the claims against them as hearsay.
+Akelius stated that the United Nations favored "Cuba politics".

-Akelius Foundation
+Philanthropy

+Roger Akelius has donated 95 percent of his fortune to two charity foundations.
+95 percent of the Akelius Group is owned by these foundations.
+The foundations donate chiefly to SOS Children's Villages, UNICEF, and Médecins Sans Frontières.

-Akelius has donated 90 percent of earnings from Akelius Residential Property AB to his non-profit charity, Akelius Foundation.
-The foundation is the world's largest donor to SOS Children's Villages, donating a total of over SEK 700 million to the organization.
+Akelius has donated 85 percent of Akelius Residential Property AB to one of the foundations, Akelius Foundation.
+The foundation is the world's largest donor to SOS Children's Villages, donating a total of over SEK 800 million to the organization.

+The Akelius Foundation also develops language courses that are given to refugees via UNICEF and UNHCR following the Akelius own language pedagogy.

 During the month of December 2016, Akelius matched every krona donated to Doctors Without Borders.
 A total of SEK 254 million was donated to the organization, of which Akelius accounted for SEK 127 million.
 The fundraising campaign meant a new Swedish fundraising record for Doctors Without Borders for one month.

 In 2020, the foundation was criticized for tax avoidance.
 Akelius denied these claims, stating that he has paid "full taxes".

+The value of Akelius’ donations to the two foundations is circa €8 billion.

 Personal life

-Akelius has lived abroad since 1980, including in Cyprus, London, Berlin, Annecy and Almuñécar.
-He currently lives in The Bahamas.
+Akelius has lived abroad since 1980, including in Cyprus, London, Berlin, Annecy, Almuñécar and The Bahamas.

 Akelius has three children.
 His daughter, Anna-Maria Fuxén, was elected to the board of directors of Akelius Residential Property AB in 2003.
-He fired her in 2010 after she became a mother, stating to Swedish daily newspaper Expressen that "it is not possible to sit at a board meeting and breastfeed."
+He fired her in 2010 after she became a mother, stating to Swedish daily newspaper Expressen that "it is not possible to sit at a board meeting and breastfeed".
 That same week, Akelius sued her, demanding SEK 6.4 million back from her over a disagreement on whether the sum was a gift or a loan.

 In a 2020 documentary by SVT, Akelius described himself as a "super capitalist".

-In an interview with Swedish politlcal magazine OmVärlden, Akelius argued that Sweden should support more refugees, and stated that the world needed more billionaires, as "they are the only ones that reduce poverty".
+In an interview with Swedish political magazine OmVärlden, Akelius argued that Sweden should support more refugees, and stated that the world needed more billionaires, as "they are the only ones that reduce poverty".